César Almeida (fighter): Kickboxing career

-WGP Kickboxing

 Early career

-Almeida took part in the 2013 WGP Kickboxing Cruiserweight tournament, held at WGP Kickboxing 17 on December 21, 2013.
+Almeida took part in the 2013 WGP Kickboxing Cruiserweight tournament, held at WGP Kickboxing 17 on 21 December 2013.
 He was booked to face Cristian Torres in the semifinals of the one-day tournament.
 Almeida won the fight by a second-round knockout and advanced to the finals, where he faced Alex Pereira.
 He won the fight by decision.

-Almeida fought a trilogy bout with Alex Pereira, with the WGP Kickboxing Cruiserweight championship on the line, at WGP Kickboxing 25 on July 25, 2015.
+Almeida fought a trilogy bout with Alex Pereira, with the WGP Kickboxing Cruiserweight championship on the line, at WGP Kickboxing 25 on 25 July 2015.
 He lost the fight by unanimous decision.

+Superkombat Light Heavyweight Plus Champion

-César faced Moises Baute for the SUPERKOMBAT Light Heavyweight Plus championship and the WKN International Kickboxing oriental rules title at SUPERKOMBAT World Grand Prix II 2016 on May 7, 2016.
+César faced Moises Baute for the SUPERKOMBAT Light Heavyweight Plus championship and the WKN International Kickboxing oriental rules title at SUPERKOMBAT World Grand Prix II 2016 on 7 May 2016.
 He won the fight by unanimous decision.
-He extended his win streak to three fights with a second round stoppage of Guilherme Gimenez at WGP Kickboxing 33 on September 10, 2016.
+He extended his win streak to three fights with a second round stoppage of Guilherme Gimenez at WGP Kickboxing 33 on 10 September 2016.